Torimune29/rust-project-template/README.md

 ### Installation

 1. Create new your own repo using this repo `Use this template`
-1. Setup inital settings below:
+1. Setup initial settings below:

     ```bash
     # Init repository